pmelsted/bifrost/README.md

 (Work in progress)

+Changes in the API are reported in the [Changelog](https://github.com/pmelsted/bifrost/Changelog.md).

 ### Documentation

 Documentation for the Bifrost library is available in the */doc/doxygen* folder (HTML version, open *html/index.html*).